 B.S., Ph.D.
-(Columbia University); Faculty Associate in Research

-Specialization: Denominational Polity and Policies in Mission and Ministry; Gender, Spirituality and Leadership in Communities of Faith; Clergy Deployment, Competence and Health

-Adair Lummis is a Faculty Associate in Research at the Seminary's Institute of Religion Research.
-Her research interests have concentrated on the sociological study of clergy, regional denominational offices and their executives, racial/ethnic and immigrant minorities in Christian and other traditions, and ordained and lay women in churches and spiritual support groups.
+(Columbia University); Faculty Associate in Research Specialization: Denominational Polity and Policies in Mission and Ministry; Gender, Spirituality and Leadership in Communities of Faith; Clergy Deployment, Competence and Health regional denominational offices and their executives, racial/ethnic and immigrant minorities in Christian and other traditions, and ordained and lay women in churches and spiritual support groups.
 She is coauthor of five books, most recently Clergy Women: an Uphill Calling (1998), Healthy Clergy, Wounded Healers: Their Families and Their Ministries (1997).
 She has also published several book chapters and articles, most recently "Forever Pruning?
-The Path to Ordained Women's Full Participation in the Episcopal Church of the USA" (2008), "Hispanic Ministry in
+The Path to Ordained Women's Full Participation in the Episcopal Church of the USA" (2008), "Hispanic Ministry in Fourteen Protestant Denominations" (2006), "Theological Match Between Pastor and